 A list of the parameters required by both the Section 13267 Letter and the Nutrient Watershed Permit and their respective measurement methodology is presented in Table 3-2.
-With the exception of soluble reactive phosphorus (SRP), the samples for all other parameters were 24 hour composites.
-The SRP sample type was a composite for the Section 13267 Letter data and a grab sample for the Nutrient Watershed Permit data.
+With the exception of orthophosphate (measured as soluble reactive phosphorus, SRP), the samples for all other parameters were 24 hour composites.
+The orthophosphate sample type was a composite or grab for the Section 13267 Letter data and a grab sample for the Nutrient Watershed Permit data.